juju/juju/patches/README.md

 They're applied with `$GOPATH/src` as the current directory, and with `-p1` to strip one component off the start of the file path.

-For more details, see `lp:juju-release-tools/apply_patches.py` or ask babbageclunk or mgz in IRC.
+For more details, see `https://github.com/juju/juju/releasetests/apply_patches.py` or ask babbageclunk or ballons in IRC.